networknt/light-doc/content/en/style/light-aws-lambda/which-approach.md

 ##### Who should use

-* For medium and large size organization to address cross-cutting concerns for Lambda functions.
+* For medium and large-size organizations to address cross-cutting concerns for Lambda functions with high throughput.
-* For companies with existing EC2 instances pre-allocated
+* For companies with existing EC2 instances pre-allocated.
-* For companies want to customize the security, logging, metrics, auditing, valation etc.
+* For companies that want to customize the security, logging, metrics, auditing, validation etc.
-* For companies who are using the light-proxy or http-sidecar already.
+* For companies who are using the light-proxy or http-sidecar already in their cloud solution.
+* For organizations who are using Amazon VPC as AWS API Gateway is not free.